REST API

 /api/v1/form?per-page=1000&page=1&sort=core&filter[hole_id]=${hole_id}&&name=core

-for hole 2 of a certain site has the value 15, use filter[hole_id]=15
+Substitute the $hole_id with the value of the Primary Key id column for that hole; e.g. if the id for hole 2 of a certain site has the value 15, use filter[hole_id]=15.

 List Values Controller

-- Names of Select-Lists - List Values
+• List Names GET /api/v1/list-values/list-names - Names of Select-Lists

-- Values for each Select-List
+• List Values GET /api/v1/list-values - Values for each Select-List

 File Controller